-Here at Coastal Climate Control, we talk to a lot of boaters at shows and in the course of daily business, and in general, most of the people we talk to who have wind generators seem to be less than ecstatic about their performance.
+Here at Coastal Climate Control, we talk to a lot of boat owners, at shows and in the course of daily business, and in general most of the people we talk to who have wind generators seem to be less than ecstatic about their performance.

 We commonly hear gripes that what these device's specifications promise on paper seldom seem to materialize in real life application.
 And then the cost, complexity, and effort of installing wind generators apparently put a lot of people off, not to mention the unease of having sharp-edged blades whirling away within a daggers-throw of one's head!

 Some wind generator owners report that their systems perform well on passage, when the boat is beating into the wind, although it is well known that gentlemen never go to windward ... but then when the destination is reached and the hook dropped in the sheltered anchorage of an island, the wind generator seems rarely to have the oomph needed to fully charge the battery, at a time when reliable charging is most needed.